Deltares/Veiligheidsrendement/docs/tutorial.md

   run_full      Full run of the model in the given directory.
 ```

-It works, which means we can do a full run of a model we have in our repository such as `vrtool\integrated_SAFE_16-3_small`, which correspondes to the traject `16-3`.
+It works, which means we can do a full run of a model we have in our repository such as `vrtool\integrated_SAFE_16-3_small`, which corresponds to a dataset related to traject `16-3`.

 ```console
 (vrtool_env) D:\repos\vrtool-example>python -m vrtool run_full integrated_SAFE_16-3_small